Colorado’s Personal Injury Laws

 We can represent you in any of the following:

-- Auto accidents, including those involving injuries to bicyclists and/or pedestrians: If another person caused you to crash, or struck you, because he was doing something wrong, then you have a strong case of liability.
+- Auto accidents, including collisions with animals, and those involving injuries to bicyclists and/or pedestrians: If another person caused you to crash, or struck you, because he was doing something wrong, then you have a strong case of liability.
 You can file an insurance claim, or file a lawsuit in court.

 - Motorcycle accidents: If another driver caused you to lay down your bike or hit you, you shouldn’t have to pay for the overwhelming medical bills alone.
 Seek medical attention right away and retain a clear record of your medical costs, as they are evidence when filing a personal injury claim against the at-fault driver.